get your submissions in before 11.59pm, 21 march 2021

 As part of our free, annual games exhibition, Level Up invites Māori and Pasifika artists in Aotearoa and Australia to submit their games-related work for showcase alongside the games on display.

 Whether you're working in games or not, we want to highlight your work and provide a platform for you to shine.
-The showcase will feature two categories: one for games art from artists within the games industry and one for games fanart from non-industry artists.
+The showcase will feature two categories: artists working in or towards the game industry and one for games fanart from non-industry artists.

 Existing works are welcome – you don't need to create a new piece specifically for the exhibition, though if you’d like to, you are most welcome.
 Chosen games art & fanart submissions will be featured in the Platformer exhibit at the Level Up exhibition.
 This week-long exhibition is free to attend, and open to the public!